 The fashion rental scheme encourages consumers to optimize the use of resources under the hashtag #visteconconciencia, translated as "dress consciously" - a movement that brings sharing economies into the fashion world to promote more environmentally conscious attitudes in consumerism.

-Comcosy - a second life for furniture
+Comcosy: A second life for furniture

 Marta and Pilar Sierra are the two sisters behind Comcosy, an e-marketplace that connects craftsmen, manufacturers and consumers.
 The sisters saw the market potential for a furniture recycling community platform when they tried to sell their own furniture in their rented apartment in London.
 “You rarely get to sell a used product of good quality for its real value,” they commented.

-Thus, Comcosy was founded in Madrid to facilitate furniture recycling and to customize reusing solutions based on a customer's taste and requirements.
+Hence Comcosy was founded in Madrid to facilitate furniture recycling and to customize reusing solutions based on a customer's taste and requirements.
 It also creates a platform to help craftsmen and manufacturers to exchange trade information and to acquire second-hand goods for refurbishment.
 As a result, high-quality furniture and design solutions are offered to consumers who prefer original bespoke art pieces for their homes.
 The platform currently hosts over 80,000 projects from local craftsmen.

 The platform gained recognition in October 2018 when the soccer team Atlético Madrid had to renew its stadium and gave away its seats.
 Comcosy took the chance to convert each seat into a unique and customized piece of design that was then resold on the platform.
 The Atlético Madrid project was a huge success and transformed Comcosy into a cool eco-furniture platform.
 The hype of circular economy and the shift in consumer mentality to favor recycled goods have reaped financial benefits for the startup.
 "It’s something investors value a lot”, the co-founders added.